 Brushing Your Dog’s Teeth to Cure Bad Breath

 Regularly brushing your dog’s teeth is hugely important.
+Poor dental health, tarter build up, and gum infections and disease are common causes of smelly breath.
 It helps to get your dog into the habit from puppyhood, so they treat it as part of their typical routine, but there’s plenty of time to train if you missed those critical early years.

 Some dogs, alas, will not allow you to brush their teeth.
 You may need to prepare yourself for this eventuality and look into alternative methods of keeping your dog’s breath fresh.
 These could include oral wipes or a vet visit for a full dog tooth cleaning.